 composer.phar from the

-Then simply type the following line in your terminal from your installation directory to install the CakePHP application skeleton in the [app_name] directory.
+Then simply type the following line in your terminal from your installation directory to install the CakePHP application skeleton in the directory that you wish to use it with.
+For this example we will be using “blog” but feel free to change it to something else.:

 In case you’ve already got composer installed globally, you may instead type:

-composer self-update && composer create-project --prefer-dist cakephp/app [app_name]
+composer self-update && composer create-project --prefer-dist cakephp/app blog

 The advantage to using Composer is that it will automatically complete some important set up tasks, such as setting the correct file permissions and creating your config/app.php file for you.